 Bonus Read: Jimmy Daly, the content editor at Vero, broke down a promotional email from Evernote to highlight the importance of content structuring.

-- Plan out your campaign.
+- Plot out your campaign.

 Before you set a drip campaign, you will need to chalk out the plan of action.
 Which email will go after which and when must be pre-decided.
-All your email templates must be ready accordingly.
+All your email templates must be prepared accordingly.
 For instance, for user nurturing, you can include emails like:

 - Send updates